gregvandyne/team1/SQL_TESTING.md

-# SQL Testing Documentation
+# Litflix (Team 1) - SQL Testing Documentation

-This document attempts to describe the database design and data access routines for our project.
-It includes details about three tables (along with their fields, constraints, and relationships) and the functions (queries) used to access that data.
+**Purpose:** This document attempts to describe the database design and data access routines for our project, Litflix.
+It includes details about four tables (along with their fields, constraints, and relationships) and the functions (queries) used to access that data.
 Sample tests of how the database will be validated are listed as well.

+**Authors:** Talia Betourney, Greg Vandyne, Clayton Braden, and Jason Wells

 ## Tables